kunalsumbly/kunalsumblyblog/content/post/how-to-host-hugo-static-website-s3.md

 # High Level Architecture

-The diagram below has been copied from the AWS website itself.
+The diagram below has been copied from the AWS website.
 Also this reference architecture is advocated by AWS to protect the web application against DDoS Attacks.

 ![architecture](/img/Architecture_R53_CDN.png)